saturneric/GpgFrontend/manual/contract.md

 Email: [eric@bktus.com](mailto:eric@bktus.com) (Hosted in the Federal Republic of Germany)

+Email Content Style: It is recommended to use plain text without HTML style rich text.

-Tips: BKTUS(Bakantu union us) is not a company, it is my personal domain name.
+About Domain Name: BKTUS(Bakantu union us) is not a company, it is my personal domain name.

 ## Languages

-You can write to me in the following language.
+You can write to me in following languages.

 1. English
 2. Chinese